 Content: Why?
 Because content is the life of a blog.
 Without content, there’s no blog.
 This should be at the core of your strategy.
 Actually, this should be your main priority.

-If you are a full-time mom/dad, a full-time student or employee, and if you don’t have that much time to tinker with your blog, then just focus on consistently creating amazing and helpful content at first.
+If you are a full-time mom/dad, a full-time student, or an employee, and if you don’t have that much time to tinker with your blog, then just focus on consistently creating amazing and helpful content at first.

 Niche: Identify your niche.
 Who do you want to write for?
 Who is your target audience?
 Identifying your niche can help you streamline a lot of your blogging processes including content, design, branding, marketing, and monetization strategy.